Cale-Torino/OpenCart_Upgrading_Maintenance_Branch__SouthAfrica_Xneelo_SharedHosting/README.md

 [<img src="img/3.png" width="800"/>](img/3.png)

-Edit the Administrator select all permissions and save (even if nothing changed)
+Edit the Administrator select all permissions and save. (even if nothing changed)

 Go to *System > Settings* edit the store and save.